hanyuchengatdelft/east-asian-metro-dataset/README.md

 Sixty-two metro networks of East Asia in two graph spaces, with the line-level inclusion rule that decided what each network contains.
 This is the dataset of record for the manuscript *Accessibility Analysis of East Asian Metro Systems* (Hanyu Cheng, Rajat Verma, Oded Cats, Delft University of Technology, Transport and Planning department).

+The two representations are L-space, in which a link joins consecutive stations along a line, and P-space, in which a link joins every pair of stations reachable without a transfer (von Ferber et al., 2009).
+L-space carries the in-vehicle times and P-space the service frequencies and waiting times, so together they hold the infrastructure and the service dimension of each network.

-The coverage is 45 cities in mainland China, Hong Kong, Macau, 7 networks in Japan, 4 in South Korea and 4 in Taiwan, holding 7,419 stations on 417 route records.
-The networks run from single-line systems of 15 stations to Shanghai with 414 stations on 23 lines and Beijing with 399 on 28, and the median network has 90 stations on 4 lines.  `data_sources.md` names every source with its licence and points to the rebuild instructions.
+The coverage is 45 cities in mainland China, Hong Kong, Macau, 7 networks in Japan, 4 in South Korea and 4 in Taiwan, holding 7,419 stations on 417 route records. `data_sources.md` names every source with its licence and points to the rebuild instructions.

 ## Version